London’s Best Private Dining Rooms

 Capacity: The Garden Room - 8 / The Pasta Room - 10

-You’re hyped to have your friends over for a dinner party.
-It’s just you have zero cooking skills, own exactly three spoons, and only one of them is clean.
-Plus, having people over would mean having to finally invest in a hoover.
+You’re super hyped to have your friends over for a dinner party.
+It’s just, you have zero cooking skills, own exactly three spoons, and only one of them is clean.
+Plus, having people over would mean having to finally invest in a decent hoover.
 Tricky.
 Very tricky.
 Go ahead and book the private dining room at Soho’s 10 Greek Street instead.
-With a big wooden oval table, wild flowers in old milk bottles, and the vintage rug, it’s pretty much like entertaining at home, but with chefs who can cook much better than you.
+With a big wooden oval table, wild flowers in old milk bottles, and a vintage rug, it’s pretty much like entertaining at home, but with chefs who can cook much better than you.
 To feel like the top host you are (kind of), ask for their ‘little black book’, a handwritten list of rare wines to match the seasonal French food.

 Minimum Spend: There’s no hire fee or minimum spend, but the feasting menu is £35 per person.
 Dinner only.